Building Vermont’s Climate Workforce to Achieve Vermont’s GHG Emission Reduction Goals

 Employee-Centered Working Group

-In the winter of 2023 the Climate Workforce Team collaborated with six community organizations (CVOEO, ReSOURCE, Rights & Democracy, St. Johnsbury Community Hub, Vermont Energy Education Program and Vermont Works for Women) to learn about how people in different demographics might view job opportunities in the climate workforce, and how they get information about jobs.
-The findings from these focus groups were compiled into a Climate Workforce: Community Feedback & Findings Report.
+- Completed: The Climate Workforce Team collaborated with six community organizations (CVOEO, ReSOURCE, Rights & Democracy, St. Johnsbury Community Hub, Vermont Energy Education Program and Vermont Works for Women) to learn about how people in different demographics might view job opportunities in the climate workforce, and how they get information about jobs.
+The findings from these focus groups were compiled into the 2023 Climate Workforce: Community Feedback & Findings Report.

 Employer-Centered Working Group